-PRP injection is one of the most widely used regenerative treatments in modern clinics.
+PRP injection is one of the most widely used regenerative treatments worldwide.
 By using the patient’s own blood to concentrate platelets and growth factors, PRP injections help stimulate natural healing, improve skin rejuvenation, restore hair growth, and even support orthopedic recovery.
 As a result, clinics that master the PRP injection procedure can offer patients a safe, effective, and in‑demand therapy.

 Moreover, understanding the science, the step‑by‑step procedure, and the tools required for PRP injections is critical to delivering consistent results and high patient satisfaction.
 This guide provides a complete overview of PRP injection therapy, from preparation to clinical applications, and it includes insights into choosing PRP tubes that deliver reliable platelet yield.